ianmaloba/ianmaloba/README.md

 # Hello👋, I'm Ian Maloba:
 ---
-I am an a software and web developer.
+I am a software and web developer.
 I am highly motivated with a keen eye for detail, always striving to optimize my code and learn more.

 ### 👀 I’m interested in:
 - Software Development